-I spent the weekend in Chicago, also known as the Windy City.
-I brought Dorian along with me to attend my older brother David’s wedding.
-Dorian had never been to Chicago before, so we explored the city like tourists.
+I spent a weekend in Chicago, Illinois.
+Which is also known as the Windy City.
+I went to attend my older brother David’s wedding.
+It had been a while since I visited, so I explored the city like a tourist.

 Mile North Hotel

 I got a hotel right in the middle of downtown.
 It was called the Mile North Hotel.
 The hotel was absolutely beautiful.
 The décor was urban and contemporary.
 There were ballrooms, lounges, and restaurant’s on the main floor.
 I took advantage of the rooftop bar called 52Eighty.
 It had the most amazing view of the Chicago skyline.
 What I liked most about the the hotel was that it was within walking distance of everything downtown.